PrimWeb/freeboard/README.md

 * The UI tries to render emoji with the Noto Color font(included) and supports FontAwesome glyphs wherever you want to paste them.

 * freeboard.playSound function plays sounds either from a URL, or defined in the soundData global settings namespace.
 There's a UI in settings to upload files.
+* New setting type: constructor.
+This is to let your users define a JS object directly, for more advanced event handling.

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*